OpenBAS-Platform/collectors/crowdstrike/README.md

 * **Working directory**: `...[path]\collectors\crowdstrike`
 * **Deactivate options**: `Add source roots to PYTHONPATH` and `Add content roots to PYTHONPATH`

-You may now run or debug the module.
+You may now run or debug the module, run tests...